djaiello/-Module12Challenge/README.md

 - The purpose is well defined (2 pt)

 ## Results:
+The resulting filter changes now allow the user to filter the UFO sightings data on any one, or a combination of, the sighting date, city, state, country, or shape of the unidentified obect.
+The webpage filters can be used in the following ways:
+### Default Results

+### "Date" Filter

+### "City" Filter

+### "State" Filter

+### "Country" Filter

+### "Shape" Filter

 Describe to Dana how someone might use the new webpage by walking her through the process of using the search criteria.
 Use images of your webpage during the filtering process to support your explanation.
 - There is a description of how to perform a search, with images.
 (4 pt)